David Dunn: International career

 Dunn represented England at international level and was first called up to the England U18 squad for the first time and made his debut for the U18 squad on 12 February 1998.
 He was then a part of their squad for the 1998 UEFA European Championship in Cyprus, where they were eliminated in the Group Stage.

 In November 1998, Dunn was called up to the Under-21 squad for the first time.
 He made his debut on 18 November 1998.
 In May 2000, Dunn was called up to the UEFA European Under-21 Championship in Slovakia.
 He played two times in the tournament, as England were eliminated in the Group Stage.
 It was not until on 31 August 2000 that Dunn scored his first goal for England U21, in a 6–1 win against Georgia U21.
 Two months later, he was appointed as captain for a 1–1 draw against Germany.
 Dunn was called up for the UEFA European Under-21 Championship and played three times, as they finished last in their group.

 Throughout 2001, there were calls from the British media that Dunn should be called up to the England squad.
-He was considered to be in the England squad for the FIFA World Cup, but did not make the final cut.
+On his column for the Lancashire Telegraph, he wrote positively about Sven-Göran Eriksson's early managerial start at England.
+Dunn was considered to be in the England squad for the FIFA World Cup, but he did not make the final cut.
 Three months later, on 3 September 2002, Dunn was called up to the England for the first time and made his first cap on 7 September 2002, when he replaced Steven Gerrard against Portugal at half-time.
 This turned out to be his only senior England appearance.
-Following this, there were calls for England to call Dunn to the squad, but to no avail, as he said: "I know that I should’ve had more caps.
+Following this, there were calls for England to call Dunn to the squad, but to no avail, as he said: "I know that I should've had more caps.
 I truly wish that I'd knuckled down at times and pushed myself that bit more.
-I'm really proud that I played professionally for my country, it's what I started out wanting to do but there's always that little bugbear that I could and maybe should’ve had more caps."
+I'm really proud that I played professionally for my country, it's what I started out wanting to do but there's always that little bugbear that I could and maybe should've had more caps."